batistagroup/qflux/docs/qflux/Variational_Methods/varQTE.md

 Building upon the same framework as VarQITE, one can measure the $A_{ij}$ and $C_i$ matrices on a quantum computer, and use them to change the parameters $\theta(t+dt) = \theta(t)+\dot\theta dt$.

-Within QFlux, `VarQRTE` reuses the same modular components while invoking `Measure_C` with `evolution_type="imaginary"`.
+Within QFlux, `VarQRTE` reuses the same modular components while invoking `Measure_C` with `evolution_type="real"`.
 This structural parallel highlights how both real- and imaginary-time algorithms are implemented through identical circuit primitives.

 ---

 ### Demonstration

-We proceed by defining the Hamiltonian and initial state, along with instantiating the VarQRTE class with appropriate hyper-parameters.
+We proceed by defining the Hamiltonian and initial state, along with instantiating the VarQRTE class with appropriate hyperparameters.

 ```python
 H = SparsePauliOp.from_list([("X", 1.0)])